 A similar percentage of women admitted that finding the money to pay everyday bills was very difficult.
 Twelve percent of the women surveyed said that saving for the future was their biggest financial worry when they were married.
 In addition to saving for retirement, putting money away for children and their education made the list of top concerns.
 WHAT WAS YOUR BIGGEST FINANCIAL WORRY WHEN YOU WERE MARRIED?
-22% PAYING BILLS 20% No financial Worries 12% children & family 24% HUSBAND SPENDING HABITS SPENDING HA ABITS L 12% SAVINGS & RETIREMENT SPENDING HA 7% other ABITS 5% DEBIT & CREDIT CARDS

-The WDM survey explored money behavior in marriage by asking participants about financial decision-making.
+22% PAYING BILLS 20% NO FINANCIAL WORRIES 12% children & family 24% HUSBAND SPENDING HABITS 12% savings & retirement 7% other 5% DEBIT & CREDIT CARDS Participants were given the option to select all that apply The WDM survey explored money behavior in marriage by asking participants about financial decision-making.
 The results showed a broad - Xenia P. Montenegro, AARP, "The Divorce Experience: A Study of Divorce at Midlife and Beyond."
-2004 1 - Jan D. Andersen, Family and Consumer Science Department, California State University, "Financial Problems as Predictors of Divorce," 2001 2 - 3 Sonya Britt and Jeffrey Dew, Family Relations Journal, "Examining the Relationship Between Financial Issues and Divorce," 2012 range of roles, including women who were not engaged and left entirely in the dark about all money matters.
+2004.
+1 - Jan D. Andersen, Family and Consumer Science Department, California State University, "Financial Problems as Predictors of Divorce," 2001 2 - 3 Sonya Britt and Jeffrey Dew, Family Relations Journal, "Examining the Relationship Between Financial Issues and Divorce," 2012 range of roles, including women who were not engaged and left entirely in the dark about all money matters.
 On the other hand, a few WDM survey participants were the sole breadwinners for the entire family and performed all short-term and long-term financial decision making.
 Commonly, the WDM participants focused more on day-to-day financial matters such as paying the bills and managing the family's budget.
 Who was responsible for paying everyday bills during your marriage?